-Directly or indirectly, plants are the source of all the food we eat.
-How is this food produced?
+Directly or indirectly, plants are the source of all of the food we eat, but how is food produced?
 How do farmers and gardeners know what to plant and how to care for it?
 What is meant by 'Agricultural science'?
 During this program, students will:

-- Learn what is meant by 'agriculture', and how the science of farming affects what foods are available to us throughout the year, - Hear the story of George Washington Carver and how his research and discoveries in the field of agriculture continue to impact the way we plan and grow crops today, - Plan a vegetable garden that takes into account the needs of the plants they choose to grow, - Visit the William T. Kemper Center to observe agricultural practices in action, and - Plant a seed to take home to care for and observe as it grows.
+- Learn what is meant by 'agriculture' and how the science of farming affects what foods are available to us throughout the year, - Hear the story of George Washington Carver and how his research and discoveries in the field of agriculture continue to impact the way we plan and grow crops today, - Plan a vegetable garden that takes into account the needs of the plants they choose to plant, - Visit the William T. Kemper Center to observe agricultural practices in action, and - Plant a seed to take home or to the classroom to care for and observe as it grows.